venaturum/smsp_bucket_index_formulations/README.md

 Finally, the BI-* model generalises all of the above models.
 It is "a hybrid" of the BI-n, BI-3-V and BI-2-V models, in which each bucket in the time horizon belongs to one of three classes that differ according to the number of jobs permitted to start in the bucket.

+*Note:* the BI-2 model is referred to as *"the BI model"* in the following paper:

+[Natashia Boland, Riley Clement, Hamish Waterer.<br/>
+A Bucket Indexed Formulation for Nonpreemptive Single Machine Scheduling Problems.<br/>
+INFORMS Journal on Computing.
+2016.](https://doi.org/10.1287/ijoc.2015.0661)

+A corrigendum to this paper, to correct a typo in the constraints for modelling weighted tardiness was later published:

+[Natashia Boland, Riley Clement, Hamish Waterer Corrigendum to “A Bucket Indexed Formulation for Nonpreemptive Single Machine Scheduling Problems,” INFORMS Journal on Computing.
+2020.](https://doi.org/10.1287/ijoc.2020.0979)

+This correction features in the below formulation for the BI-2 model.

 ### Install

 Available as a python package `smsp_bi` which can be installed with pip: